psalveso/EC50Calculator/README.md

 ### Formatting input data

-The script should handle `.txt` files output by INSTRUMENT NAME, wherein data is places in a tab-seperated text file mimicking the layout of a 96-well plate. **Your 96-well plate needs to be laid out in a particular way for the script to work.**
+The script should handle `.txt` files output by Varioskan Lux, wherein data is places in a tab-seperated text file mimicking the layout of a 96-well plate.
+The script will work with data outputted from Skanit Software 5.0, using the default export options.
+Prior to outputting the data from the instrument, it is critical that **your 96-well plate be laid out in a particular way for the script to work.**

 | - | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |